Still have questions? Leave a comment

 • calender 8 min read

 Hey there!
 Want to know about adverbs?
 You’re in the right place!
 Our guide will take you through everything you need to know about adverbs.
-So let’s dive in and explore what are adverbs, different types of adverbs, an adverb definition and examples, and so much more.
+So let’s dive in and explore what adverbs are, different types of adverbs, an adverb definition and examples, and so much more.

 Plus, we’ve got some fun bonuses lined up, including a list of adverbs ending in “ly” and a peek into the word history of adverbs.
 Let’s start with an easy adverb definition!